aVolpe/aVolpe.github.io/_posts/2015-10-19-postgresql-audit-with-flyway.md

 ---

-Postgresql has a feature that allows you to listen to all changes in a table and audit them, this feature is describen in the [Audit Trigger page][postgresql-audit].
+Postgresql has a feature that allows you to listen to all changes in a table and audit them, this feature is described in the [Audit Trigger page][postgresql-audit].

 If you use [Flyway][flyway] to handle your database migrations it can be tedious